scalalandio/chimney/docs/docs/supported-patching.md

       // expected output:
       // User(name = Right(value = "John"), age = Right(value = 30))
     }

+    import io.scalaland.chimney.Patcher

+    // If we want to reuse Patcher, we can create implicits using: val patcher2: Patcher[User, UserPatch] = Patcher.define[User, UserPatch] .ignoreLeftInPatch
+      .buildPatcher
     ```

 If the flag was enabled in the implicit config it can be disabled with `.useLeftOnLeftInPatch`.